yashmurty/go-fun/db-connections-limit/README.md

 1 row in set (0.20 sec)
 ```

-Out of these 5 connections, 4 belong to system process by AWS RDS.
+Out of these 5 connections, 4 belong to system process by AWS RDS (this number can vary at times).
 1 belongs to our MySQL Client that we are using to monitor these stats ourselves.

 When we run the program with 50 concurrent connection requests, the stats are: